Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-- The Legend of the White Snake has been featured in many TV series, operas and movies.
-The latest movie version stars Jet Li as Fa Hai.
-In almost every version, Madam White is portrayed as the victim, rather than a wicked serpent seductress.
+- Over the years, the Legend of the White Snake has been adapted into many television series, operas, and movies.
+In almost every version, Madam White is portrayed as the victim, rather than a wicked serpentine seductress.

-- The Temple of the Golden Mount and Lei Feng Ta are actual places tourists can visit in the Jiangnan area of China today.
-Their popularity almost entirely stands on the Legend of Madam White Snake.
+- The Temple of the Golden Mount and Thunder Peak Tower are actual places tourists can visit in the Jiangnan area of China.
+Their popularity entirely stems from the Legend of the White Snake.

 The Eight Immortals are a group of famous Taoist deities.
-In Chinese art and worship, they are typically represented by the mythical instruments they wield.
+In Chinese art and worship, they are typically represented by the magical instruments they wield.

-- Li Tieguai (李铁拐) – Represented by crutches, as he was lame.
-Guai means crutches in Chinese.
+- Li Tieguai (李铁拐) – Represented by crutches as he was lame.
+Guai means “crutch” in Chinese.

 - Han Zhongli (汉钟离) – Represented by a large Chinese fan.